masikonis/news-digest/README.md

 You can automate the RSS scraper to run every hour on a Mac using a `plist` file with `launchd`.

 The .plist files required for this Python application are stored in the `~/Library/LaunchAgents/` directory.

-Refer to the `example-com.example.news-digest-rss-scraper.plist` file in the repository for the setup.